yuqilin77/Term-project/README.md

 3. Click `Download ZIP` download the zip file and save at a local folder
 4. Unzip the folder and open with VS code

-For navigation purpose - open below link in the browswer directly `https://celadon-taffy-7dfb24.netlify.app/`
+For navigation purpose - open following link in the browser directly `https://celadon-taffy-7dfb24.netlify.app/`

 ## Technologies Used